Fishes associating with shallow water echinoids at Roatán, Honduras

-• Floyd Edward Hayes Department of Biology, Pacific Union College.
+• Floyd Edward Hayes Pacific Union College

-• Sierra J. Trogdon Department of Biology, Pacific Union College.
+• Sierra J. Trogdon Pacific Union College

-• Sean T. Richards Department of Biology, Pacific Union College.
+• Sean T. Richards Pacific Union College

-• Christine Graham Department of Biology, Pacific Union College.
+• Christine Graham Pacific Union College

-• John C. Duncan Department of Biology, Pacific Union College.
+• John C. Duncan Pacific Union College

-• Antonio I. Robles Department of Biology, Pacific Union College.
+• Antonio I. Robles Pacific Union College

 DOI: